Software where a crash is not a bug report

 One app for help, one for peace of mind

 INS LifeGuardian, the personal safety app, puts a one-touch emergency alert in the user's pocket, connected straight to the nurse-staffed response centre.
-It shares live GPS location with responders, reads vital signs through smartwatch integration, and does its most important work quietly in the background, ready for the moment it is needed.
+It shares live GPS location with responders, pairs with an Apple Watch through HealthKit so a nurse can watch vital signs from the wrist, and does its most important work quietly in the background, ready for the moment it is needed.

 INS LifeGuardian Connect, the carer companion app, answers the other side of the same worry.
 Family members and professional carers receive real-time alerts and event notifications, so "is Mum okay?" has an answer that doesn't require a phone call at 2am.